davidxia3/sports_probabilistic_predictions/src/analysis/README.md

 ### `src/analysis/seasonal_home_win.py`
 This Python script computes the proportion of games won by the home team in the first half of each regular season for all leagues.
+The 4 leagues are MLB, NBA, NFL, and NHL.
 The results are saved to `results/seasonal_home_win.csv`.
 The columns of the results file are below.
 - `season`: The season as an integer, representing the year the season ended.
 - `mlb`: The proportion of games won by the home team in the first half of the regular season for a specified season in the MLB.
 - `nba`: The proportion of games won by the home team in the first half of the regular season for a specified season in the NBA.